alivespirit/docker-test-task/README.md

  - rsyslog_log_agent_1
  - rsyslog_log_server_1

-Static web content (`./nginx/html/`) is available on port 80, logs from web are forwarded to log_agent on port 515, and then forwarded to log_server on port 514.
+Static web content (`./nginx/html/`) is available on port 80, logs from web are forwarded by [nginx.conf configuration](rsyslog/nginx/conf/nginx.conf#L22-L24) to log_agent on port 515, and then forwarded to log_server on port 514.
 Nginx logs are available on host machine under `./log_server/nginx/nginx.log`.

 Logs are sent with `local0` facility and only `local0` logs are forwarded by log_agent to log_server.